-If all of this history builds up a hunger and thirst, next door you’ll find the Network Cafe (currently closed).
+If all of this history builds up a hunger and thirst, next door you’ll find The Blackbird Tearoom.

 Much of the ancient abbey’s history is shrouded in mystery but we do know it is connected to the arrival in East Kintyre of monks from St Malachy’s Cistercian abbey at Mellifont in Ireland.

 Somerled, the Thane of Argyll who freed the highlands and islands from Norse influence and was the first King of the Isles, is believed to have awarded them the land and that the building was finally completed by his son Raghnall.

 The abbey was made up of a church and three ranges of buildings around a cloister.
 Today little remains but for some low walls, an archway and headstones.